Beyond Dirty Paper Coding for Multi-Antenna Broadcast Channel with Partial CSIT: A Rate-Splitting Approach: Numerical Results

-We further investigate the ER region achieved by the users in the two-user case.
-The boundary of the rate region is a set of points obtained by solving the WESR problem with different pairs of weights assigned to users.
-For each pair of weights, the problem is solved over 100 channel realizations and each boundary point is obtained by averaging the WASR over all channel realizations.
+We further investigate the ER region in the two-user case.
+Denote the optimized rate vector of problem (\ref{eq: DPC b}) and (\ref{eq: DPCRS b}) for the two users as $\widehat{R}^{\textrm{x}\star}_{\pi, \mathbf{u}}=\{\widehat{R}_{\pi(1)}^{\textrm{x}\star}(\widehat{\mathbf{H}}),\widehat{R}_{\pi(2)}^{\textrm{x}\star}(\widehat{\mathbf{H}})\}$, where $\textrm{x}\in\{\textrm{``DPC", ``DPCRS"}\}$.
+The boundary points of the ER region $\mathcal{R}_{\pi}^{\textrm{x}}$ for a certain encoding order $\pi$ are first calculated over a set of different pairs of weights assigned to users and averaging AR $\widehat{R}^{\textrm{x}\star}_{\pi, \mathbf{u}}$ over all channel uses for each pair of weights.
+The entire ER region of DPC/DPCRS is the convex hull of the rate regions of all encoding orders, i.e, $\mathcal{R}_{\textrm{DPC}}=\textit{Conv}\left(\bigcup_{\pi}\mathcal{R}_{\pi}^{\textrm{x}}\right)$.
 Following \cite{RS2016hamdi}, the weight of user-1 is fixed as $u_1=1$ for each pair of user weights while the weight of user-2 changes as $u_2\in10^{[-3,-1,-0.95,\ldots,0.95,1,3]}$.
-As we study the largest achievable rate region comparison, the QoS rate constraint of each user is set to 0.
+As we study the largest rate region comparison, the QoS rate constraint of each user is set to 0.
 Fig. \ref{fig: Ergodic snr20 alpha06} illustrates the rate region comparison of different strategies considering different number of transmit antennas and channel strength disparities.
 SNR is equal to 20 dB.
 In all subfigures, DPCRS achieves the largest rate region among all strategies.
 Comparing subfigure (a) and (c) in Fig. \ref{fig: Ergodic snr20 alpha06}, we observe that SC--SIC achieves the worst rate region.
 As there is no channel variance disparities among users, SC--SIC cannot properly utilize the power domain to manage interference.
 As the number of transmit antennas decreases (from subfigure (a)/(b) to (c)/(d)), the rate region gap between DPCRS and DPC/MU--LP becomes larger.
 Each user in DPC and MU--LP directly decodes its intended stream, and the pressure of interference management is at the transmitter.
 In comparison, both DPCRS and RS utilize the common stream to enable each user the capability of partially decoding the interference and partially treating the interference as noise.
 Both of them are more robust to various number of transmit antennas and user deployments.

-\subsubsection{Three-user case}
+\subsection{Three-user case}